mxk6233/SWENG837/README.md

 - **Data Encryption**: Ensures sensitive data, such as payment information, is protected both in transit and at rest.

 **Reasoning:**
-- Ride-sharing apps handle sensitive user and payment information.
+- The Ride Sharing App handles sensitive user and payment information.
 Implementing robust security measures is essential to protect user data, comply with regulations, and maintain user trust.

 #### Backup and Recovery